ttuegel/haskell-love-2021/README.md

 ## Limitations of heap profiling

 - Walking the heap is expensive, so the heap profiling sample interval is long by default (0.1 seconds).
-Small features cannot be detected reliably.
+Short-lived leaks cannot be detected reliably.

 <!-- We can increase the sampling frequency, but gathering more data is slower to run and more difficult to analyze.
 We don't have a way to increase the frequency selectively. -->